cbdevnet/midimonster/README.md

 * Use an OSC app as a simple lighting controller via ArtNet
 * Visualize ArtNet data using OSC servers
 * Control lighting fixtures or DAWs using gamepad controllers
+* Play games or type using MIDI controllers

 ## Usage